 Serves 4-6

-Juice of 1-2 narenj (Seville orange/bitter orange) or juice of 1-2 lemon/lime, (the amount may be adjusted to your taste and preferences)
+-Juice of 1-2 narenj (Seville orange/bitter orange) or juice of 1-2 lemon/lime (adjust to taste)

 Salt and pepper to taste